cosminadrianpopescu/azul/api.md

 * buf If set, instead of creating a new tab, a new pane will be opened in the current tab or floating window, closing the existing one
+* opts The options for the new opening terminal (optional):
+  - cwd The current working directory
+  - env The key/pair list of values to be set as envinronment variables
-* callback If set, then the callback will be called everytime for a new line in the terminal.
+  - callback If set, then the callback will be called everytime for a new line in the terminal.
 Use it with caution, since it will accumulate memory until the current terminal is closed.
 If you set this on a currently long running shell, you might experience high memory consumption.
+  - remote_command If set, then open the new terminal remotelly, using the connection indicated in the remote_command (see the remote section)

 Opens a new pane with a new shell.